Skip to content

 Gold and Government Debt

 The continued issuance of government debt impacts gold's price.
-When governments borrow by issuing bonds, they increase the money supply.
+When governments issue bonds, they increase the money supply.
 If this increase doesn't correspond to economic output growth, the value of debt-created money declines relative to gold.
 The price of gold rises as it represents a viable savings vehicle to preserve wealth for the future.

 The End of the Gold Standard Era

 After reigning supreme for 5,000 years, gold is no longer significantly used as a medium of exchange anywhere in the world.
-The success of metal money came with a hidden cost—rulers realized they could enrich themselves by debasing coins, slimming them down and mixing them with cheaper base metals.
+The success of metal money came with a hidden cost -- rulers realized they could enrich themselves by debasing coins, slimming them down and mixing them with cheaper base metals.
+Could you spot the difference between a 4-ounce coin and a 5-ounce coin without a scale?
+Or a solid gold coin and one that was 80% gold and 20% tin?
+If they both had the King's face on them and were roughly the same size, you would not notice.
+Neither did the ancients.

-By the mid-20th century, the Bretton Woods system (1944) had established the U.S. dollar as the world's reserve currency, with other currencies tied to the dollar and the dollar pegged to gold at $35 per ounce.
-This system collapsed in 1971 when President Richard Nixon announced the U.S. would no longer convert dollars into gold, effectively ending the gold standard and allowing the U.S. government to print money without gold backing.
+The Bretton Woods system (1944) established the U.S. dollar as the world's reserve currency, pegged to gold at $35 per ounce.
+This system collapsed in 1971 when President Nixon announced the U.S. would no longer convert dollars into gold, effectively ending the gold standard and allowing the government to print money without gold backing.

 Modern Role